MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/personas.md

 # Personas

-Understanding the roles that different personas play in ALM Accelerator for Power Platform (AA4AM) is important in helping you plan for and implement a AA4AM deployment in your organization.
+Understanding the roles that different personas play in ALM Accelerator for Power Platform (AA4PP) is important in helping you plan for and implement a ALM deployment in your organization.

 ## Persona Description

 ### Business Users

 Licensed internal users of the created solutions.
-Will not directly use the AA4AM tools they will be able to see the shared applications.
+Will not directly use the AA4PP tools they will be able to see the shared applications.
 May report version number of application to the support team.

 ### Maker